 A school can set over 100 different cardholder groups.
 Each group can have specific building access rules, and each building can be associated with many groups.
 These rules can depend on criteria like whether the cardholder is a student or faculty, or when and where they need to go within the building.

 Discover how the University of Hull simplified the assignment of cardholder permissions to speed up student enrolment.

 Achieving Better Visibility with a Unified Security View

 Steve Goodman, Technology Architect and Manager of the Communications Center for BYU’s chartered police department said, “With Security Center, we are expanding our platform in a way that our operators will have everything they need at their fingertips to ensure the fastest and safest response to any emergency on campus.”
-Read the full story.

 Security and Higher Learning – Finding the Balance

 Finding this balance between securing buildings and keeping an open-campus feel is not easy, but the right solutions can help.
 Advanced access control technology can give campus security teams more control over their environment.
-This ultimately helps students and staff feel safe as they move from classrooms to dorms and cafeterias on campus.
+This ultimately helps students and staff feel safe as they move from classrooms to residences and cafeterias on campus.

 Ready to learn more about a modern IP access control system?
 Watch this short video about the Synergis access control system.